 Asana has more task management options than Trello

-Trello is better suited to projects that consist of similar types of tasks that progress the same way.
+Trello is better suited for projects that consist of similar types of tasks that progress the same way.
+On the other hand, Asana is a better solution if your team often works on more complex projects that have tasks of varying lengths and scope.

 - Members,